 The Silver Bullets broke a lot of new ground and have been recognized by Cooperstown.
 In 1996, four players hit homeruns and Pam Davis pitched a scoreless inning of relief against the Australian men’s Olympic team in a guest appearance with the AA Jacksonville Suns.
 In 1997, three players hit over .300 and the team dramatically won their final game to finish with a record of 23-22, chalking up their first winning season.

 Although the Colorado Silver Bullets lost their sponsorship at the end of their 1997 season, they were a catalyst and a point of convergence for young girls and women who dreamed of playing baseball.
-Today there exist a number of women’s amateur baseball leagues across the country and USA Baseball fields a national women’s team.
-And in Rhode Island, the Pawtucket Slaterettes, have been giving girls a chance to learn and play hardball against other girls since 1973.
+Today there are women’s amateur baseball leagues across the country and since 2004 USA Baseball has fielded a national women’s team that plays other women's teams at an international level, including the Women's Baseball World Cup.
+Baseball for All is an organization that provides opportunities for girls to play baseball against other girls all across the country.
+And in Rhode Island, the Pawtucket Slaterettes have been giving girls a chance to learn and play hardball against other girls since 1973.

 I photographed numerous games on the East Coast and two spring training camps over the course of four years so if you don't see what you're looking for, please get in touch.

 Swimming in Butterflies by Karen Werner.
 Commissioned by Soundproof, Australian Broadcast Corporation.
 First broadcast in October 2016.